hashicorp/terraform-provider-vault/website/docs/r/consul_secret_backend.html.md

   The `namespace` is always relative to the provider's configured [namespace](/docs/providers/vault#namespace).
    *Available only for Vault Enterprise*.

-* `token` - (Optional) Required if using Vault 1.10 or older.
-The Consul management token this backend should use to issue new tokens.
-If unspecified, Vault will attempt to perform an ACL Bootstrap automatically on the Consul node.
+* `token` - (Required) The Consul management token this backend should use to issue new tokens.

 ~> **Important** Because Vault does not support reading the configured token back from the API, Terraform cannot detect and correct drift